 Such information allows for a truly optimised operation as an asset is run to the most efficient production rate, whilst ensuring that equipment and components lifecycles are at maximum capacity.

+The true application of big data is the ability to understand what data sample is needed, how to analyse and interpret, and of course how to apply the outcome.
 Without factoring each of these functions, big data may just be too much to handle.